 Sang Baum (Solomon) Kang

 Sang Baum "Solomon" Kang is Assistant Professor of Finance at the Stuart School of Business.
-Dr. Kang's research focuses on theoretical and empirical asset pricing including energy and equity derivatives.
+Dr. Kang's research focuses on energy finance, real options, commodities, and financial derivatives.

 He is an author of more than ten refereed scientific publications in various outlets including Energy Economics, the Journal of Energy Markets, Economics Letters, Energy Risk, and Applied Economics Letters.
 His papers were presented at many conferences including the American Economic Association, the Society of Financial Econometrics, and Federal Deposit Insurance Corporation’s Derivatives and Risk Management Conference.
 His research in real options and the future of coal-fired electricity plants received media coverage from Risk.Net.
 His papers received the 2012 FMA Asian Conference Best Paper Award and the 2010 NFA Best PhD Student Paper Award.
 He taught various finance courses at McGill University, Korea Advanced Institute of Science and Technology, and Illinois Institute of Technology.
 He is a Financial Risk Manager certified by Global Association of Risk Professionals.

 Prior to starting his PhD, Professor Kang worked for nine years in the energy sector doing financial modeling and analysis for commodity traders, risk managers, accountants, regulators, and senior management of Berkshire Hathaway Energy; he assumed managerial positions including Director of Structuring and Pricing at PacifiCorp Energy, a subsidiary of Berkshire Hathaway Energy.

 Kang’s Mission Statement: “As a finance professor in a business school, I shall increase and transfer knowledge in finance.
 While producing original and relevant research, I shall help students construct their own knowledge and develop themselves into good professionals and entrepreneurs.”